UN condemns violence against Myanmar protesters and deaths

 The final council statement also called “on all sides to refrain from violence” -- which diplomats said Russia demanded -- and “reiterated the need to fully respect human rights and to pursue dialogue and reconciliation in accordance with the will and interests of the people of Myanmar.”

-It also noted U.N.
+It noted U.N.
 Secretary-General Antonio Guterres’ March 27 statement “calling for a firm, unified and resolute response from the international community.”
+That was Armed Forces Day when soldiers and police reportedly killed 114 people while suppressing protests in the deadliest bloodletting since the coup.

+British Ambassador Barbara Woodward said the council’s aim Is “to sustain pressure” on the military to reverse the coup and support the people “in their courageous determination to restore peace and democracy”

+She expressed hope the council statement will have that effect alongside the upcoming visit of U.N. special envoy Christine Schraner Burngener to the region and efforts by the 10-member Association of Southeast Asian Nations (ASEAN), which includes Myanmar.

-The press statement followed Wednesday’s closed council meeting at which the U.N. special envoy for Myanmar, Christine Schraner Burgener, warned that the country faces the possibility of civil war “at an unprecedented scale” and urged the Security Council to consider “potentially significant action” to reverse the coup and restore democracy.
+The press statement followed Wednesday’s closed council meeting at which Schraner Burgener warned that Myanmar faces the possibility of civil war “at an unprecedented scale” and urged the Security Council to consider “potentially significant action” to reverse the coup and restore democracy.

 She didn’t specify what action she considered significant, but she painted a dire picture of the military crackdown and told the council in a closed briefing that Myanmar “is on the verge of spiraling into a failed state.”
 She urged the council “to consider all available tools to take collective action” and do what the people of Myanmar deserve — “prevent a multidimensional catastrophe in the heart of Asia.”